Confidence intervals for the Poisson distribution: Discussion

 \subsection{Length}

-Traditionally (e.g., \cite{Sterne1954, Crow1959, Casella1989, Wendell2001, Somerville2013}), statisticians have focused on optimizing length as well as covereage.
+Traditionally (e.g., \cite{Sterne1954, Crow1959, Casella1989, Wendell2001, Somerville2013}), statisticians have focused on optimizing length as well as coverage.
 To compare algorithms for length, we consider the expected length of an interval, as a function of $\theta+b$.
 For our conventional methods, this is independent of $b$, so we may simply consider the expected length as a function of $\theta$ for $b=0$.
-For any given algorithm, giving confidence interval $(\theta_{\rm min},\theta_{\rm max})$, this length is
+While we discuss other measures of length in section~\ref{sec:length}, the expected length as a function of $\theta$ is sufficient for our discussion here.
+For any given algorithm, giving confidence interval $(\ell(n),u(n))$, this length is